Major Decisions

 Major Decisions: Taking Charge of Your College Education, published in 2010, is a self-help book written by Henry J. Eyring.
+Eyring is the 17th president of Brigham Young University–Idaho.

+Purpose

 The intended purpose of the book is to help both current and prospective college students get the most out of their college experience.
-“Probably the most important thing I’ve learned about higher education is this: you can get everything you hope for—and more—if you take personal responsibility for the design and construction of your education.
-The key is to be your own ‘general contractor,’ the one who puts all of the pieces of a higher education together according to a careful personal plan.”
+"Probably the most important thing I've learned about higher education is this: you can get everything you hope for—and more—if you take personal responsibility for the design and construction of your education.
+The key is to be your own 'general contractor,' the one who puts all of the pieces of a higher education together according to a careful personal plan."

-Eyring is the 17th president of Brigham Young University–Idaho.

 General Contractor's Rules

 The second half of the book features seven rules that each student/prospective student should follow as they seek to become the general contractor of their own education.